vyra-entity/vyra_base_python/docs/com/ipc_communication.rst

 * TCP localhost: ~0.2 - 1 ms
 * ROS2 Service: ~1 - 5 ms

-➡️ IPC ist **10-100x schneller** als ROS2 für lokale Kommunikation.
+➡️ IPC is **10-100x fastr** als ROS2 for lokale Kommunikation.

 Best Practices
 --------------

 ✅ **Empfohlen:**

-* Verwenden Sie IPC nur innerhalb eines Moduls
+* Use you IPC nur innerhalb eines Moduls
-* Definieren Sie klare Proto-Definitionen
+* Definieren you klare Proto-Definitionen
-* Implementieren Sie Fehlerbehandlung und Timeouts
+* Implementieren you Error Handling and Timeouts
-* Räumen Sie Socket-Dateien beim Shutdown auf
+* Räumen you Socket-Dateien on Shutdown on
-* Nutzen Sie Connection-Pooling für häufige Calls
+* Use you Connection-Pooling for frequent Calls

 ❌ **Vermeiden:**

-* IPC für Inter-Modul-Kommunikation (nutzen Sie ROS2)
+* IPC for Inter-module communication (use ROS2)
-* Sehr große Nachrichten (> 10 MB, nutzen Sie Shared Memory)
+* Sehr große messages (> 10 MB, use you Shared Memory)
-* Blocking-Calls ohne Timeout
+* Blocking-Calls without Timeout
-* Hardcodierte Socket-Pfade (nutzen Sie Konfiguration)
+* Hardcodierte Socket-Pfade (use you Konfiguration)

-Fehlerbehandlung
+Error Handling
 ----------------

 .. code-block:: python